HzaCode/DP2_BeginnersGuide/docs/source/Special Case： Extracting 'category_id' from DP2 Jexter System.md

 **Conclusion**

-By following these guidelines and avoiding common mistakes, you can effectively extract the `category_id` from the `TASK_extra_data` field in the DP2 Jextor system.
+By following these guidelines and avoiding common mistakes, you can effectively extract the `category_id` from the `TASK_extra_data` field in the DP2 Jexter system.
 This ensures that your data extraction process is both accurate and efficient.